samxcrowley/resonance_cnn/README.md

 # Output

 For now, the model only predicts the energy level of detected resonances.
 Soon (hopefully) it will be extended to predict total width, spin, parity, partial widths ...

-## Training data
-Training data, including train/val loss and train/val MAE over all epochs, are saved as .csv files in `data/training_data`.